blmoore/summerdatachallenge/README.md

 The competition data is **not** included in this repository due to its terms of use.
 Therefore to run these scripts, place the file `Houseprice_2009_100km_London.csv` (137 MB) in directory `houseprices/` — then each Rscript can be run as standalone using: `Rscript <scriptname>`

-The main scripts are briefly described here, more information is available in source code comments:
+The main scripts are briefly described here, more information is available in source code comments.
+These scripts are all in the `R` directory, so could be run from with, e.g. `Rscript R/fractal_context.R` (but are best run interactively with an R IDE such as RStudio.

-* `Rscript R/fractal_context.R`
-* — generates a series of visualisations (namely `plots/FC*`) that relate a specific area to its neighbouring sector, district and area in terms of, is it the most or least expensive in a given locale?
+* `fractal_context.R` generates a series of visualisations (namely `plots/FC*`) that relate a specific area to its neighbouring sector, district and area in terms of, is it the most or least expensive in a given locale?
 An outlier?
 Unexpectedly underpriced?
 Figures FC0-4 were combined for the final report using inkscape.
-* `Rscript R/arima_model.R` — after some background work, fits AR|I|MA models to house price time series and plots the forecast of a given sector ([`plots/forecast.pdf`](plots/forecast.pdf)) as well as a random selection for comparison ([`plots/grid_forecasts.svg`](plots/grid_forecasts.svg)).
+* `arima_model.R` — after some background work, fits AR|I|MA models to house price time series and plots the forecast of a given sector ([`plots/forecast.pdf`](plots/forecast.pdf)) as well as a random selection for comparison ([`plots/grid_forecasts.svg`](plots/grid_forecasts.svg)).
-* `Rscript R/investment_grade.R` — fits ARIMA models to all sectors in dataset (2500+?) and calculates historical volatility to be combined into an investment grade.
+* `investment_grade.R` — fits ARIMA models to all sectors in dataset (2500+?) and calculates historical volatility to be combined into an investment grade.
 Saves the top 5 sectors ([`plots/top5_investments.svg`](plots/top5_investments.svg)) and a summary dataframe R object ([`rds/invest_grade.rds`](rds/invest_grade.rds)).

-Other scripts include:
+Other more minor scripts include:
+* `postcode_map.R` — draws a series of monthly png bitmap images then stitches them together into animated gifs (via ImageMagick commandline) to show the entire dataset of house sales over time.
-* `Rscript R/interactive.R` — builds the basic javascript plots of investment grading used online (javascript was subsequently manually tweaked).
+* `interactive.R` — builds the basic javascript plots of investment grading used online (javascript was subsequently manually tweaked).
-* `Rscript R/gmap.R`— just draws the introductory overview map ([`plots/report_overview.pdf`](plots/report_overview.pdf))for the written report.
+* `report_viz.R`— just draws the introductory overview map ([`plots/report_overview.pdf`](plots/report_overview.pdf))for the written report.
-* `Rscript R/gmap.R` — outputs a csv ([`gmap/fusion_kml.csv`](gmap/fusion_kml.csv)) for use with fusion tables and the Google Maps API in order to build the interactive map overlay shown in the online report.
+* `gmap.R` — outputs a csv ([`gmap/fusion_kml.csv`](gmap/fusion_kml.csv)) for use with fusion tables and the Google Maps API in order to build the interactive map overlay shown in the online report.
 *